jake314159/spotify-chart-playlist-builder/readme.md

 ## Usage

-First you will need to log into Spotify and sign up for a [libspotify](https://developer.spotify.com/technologies/libspotify/) account and get a key file. **You will need to have a paid account to do this.** Place your key file in the cwd and call it ``spotify_appkey.key''.
+First you will need to log into Spotify and sign up for a [libspotify](https://developer.spotify.com/technologies/libspotify/) account and get a key file. **You will need to have a paid account to do this.** Place your key file in the cwd and call it 'spotify_appkey.key'.

-Next make two text files called ``spotify_username.txt'' and ``spotify_password.txt'' and place these in the cwd.
+Next make two text files called 'spotify_username.txt' and 'spotify_password.txt' and place these in the cwd.
 In these text files you should type your spotify username and password.

 It will have to be in plaintext (sorry about that), feel free to find a more secure way of doing it and make a pull request.